Nexus-Mods/NexusMods.App/docs/users/games/StardewValley.md

 ![Using the app to edit a config.json](../images/0.5.3/SDVEditConfig.webp)

+### Selective Game Backup
+When managing Stardew Valley the app will back up only the core game files (default) or the entire game folder.
+Backing up the whole game requires significantly more hard drive space.
+This option can be toggled in the :material-cog: Settings menu.

 ## Compatibility
 This game can be managed via the app on the following operating systems and platforms.
 The application will automatically detect valid installations from supported game stores if possible.